Hypfer/esp8266-midea-dehumidifier/README.md

 This repo contains software to build a replacement wifi adapter for your wifi-enabled midea dehumidifier which enables cloud-free operation utilizing MQTT.

-Home Assistant Autodiscovery is supported, albeit not including the `humidifier` part, since there's no `humidifier.mqtt` integration yet.
+Home Assistant Autodiscovery for all features is supported since Home Assistant 2021.08.
 Furthermore, the WifiManager library is used for on-the-fly configuration.
 Also, ArduinoOTA is used, so that firmware updates are possible even with a reassembled device.